Wang-Lin-boop/GeminiMol/README.md

 ![](.image/geminimol.png)

-This repository provides the official implementation of the GeminiMol model, training data, and scripts.
+This repository provides the official implementation of the GeminiMol model, training data, and utitiles.

 We also provide: